tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <james {% include timecode %}>

-It's like okay now we need to-- you know, the sweat needs to start pouring off us.
+Yeah.
+It's like, "okay now we need to-- you know, the sweat needs to start pouring off of us.
 It needs to be a porno film.
-And if it's anything less then we're doing it wrong.
+And if it's anything less then we're doing it wrong."

-Especially when when you're gay the only-- when you're specifically attracted-- a man attracted to men, or you know um... then it's very much... that *is* your early exposure to gayness.
-There's not a whole lot of you know like kids movies with a child-- There's no *Little Rascals* for gay people, where there's a childhood romance.
+Especially when- when you're gay, the only-- when you're specifically attracted-- a man attracted to men, or you know um... then it's very much... that *is* your early exposure to gayness.
+There's not a whole lot of, you know like, kids movies with a child-- There's no *Little Rascals* for gay people, where there's a childhood romance.

 </james>
 </compare>
 <compare>
 <nick>

-it's like you watch the kind of raunchy gay movies a *little* bit earlier, because you're much more Curious than your peers, so that's kind of... you're hypersexual like, you and *Queer as Folk*
+It's like, you watch the kind of raunchy gay movies a *little* bit earlier, because you're much more curious than your peers, so that's kind of, you know, you're hypersexual.
+Like you and *Queer as Folk*!

 </nick>
 </compare>
 <compare>
 <james {% include timecode %}>

-yeah, like I, uh-- *Queer as Folk* was really my first, um... not my *first* exposure to gay people, but it was certainly the most, um...
+Yeah, like I, uh-- *Queer as Folk* was really my first, um... not my *first* exposure to gay people, but it was certainly the most, um...

 </james>
 </compare>
 <compare>
 <nick>

-So like you know-- you young little gaby comes of age, and like if they're exposure to "oh this is how I be gay as an adult".
+So like you know-- you young little gayby comes of age, and like it's their exposure to, "oh this is how I be gay as an adult".

 </nick>
 </compare>
 <compare>
 <james {% include timecode %}>

-yeah that "this is what gayness as is as an adult.
+Yeah, that "this is what gayness as is as an adult.
 This is what gayness is in high school, even."

 </james>
 </compare>
 <compare>
 <nick>

-But the the the other side of that, is this kind of-- And that you have that, and that conflicts with the perception of asexuality.
+But the- the- the other side of that, is this kind of-- And that you have that, and that conflicts with the perception of asexuality.
 Which is the "doesn't have sex" and-- in media, this is very often the case, and a lot of asexual people are kind of upset by this, asexuality is represented by robots, aliens, and autistic people.
 And as it happens a lot--

 </nick>
 </compare>